kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ![image](https://github.com/user-attachments/assets/f4059ac6-9cef-476c-a5c2-53542a57372a)

 <p align="justify">
-As mentioned earlier, if the default manufacturer key has been used.
-We can decrypt the 32-bits rolling codes with the program, you can see the rolling code in sequence in the decrypted message, which matches the starting value of 2600 we set earlier.
+As mentioned earlier, if the default manufacturer key is used, we can decrypt the 32-bit rolling codes with the program.
+You will see the rolling codes in sequence in the decrypted message, which matches the starting value of 2600 that we set earlier.
 </p>

 ![image](https://github.com/user-attachments/assets/2736aebb-8ae4-4265-90bf-ac454d0c14ac)